 Lancashire – The Red Rose county in the North West of England

-The county town is Lancaster although the county’s administrative center is Preston.
+The county town is Lancaster although the county’s administrative centre is Preston.
 The county has a population of 1,449,300 and an area of 1,189 square miles (3,080 km2).
 People from Lancashire are known as Lancastrians.
 Major motorways pass through the county like the M6 and the M62.
-And has great connection service to London and Bormingham, with trains form Preston to London Euston & Birmingham running daily.
+It also has a great connection service to London and Birmingham, with trains from Preston to London Euston & Birmingham running daily.

 Lancashire emerged as a major commercial and industrial region during the Industrial Revolution.
 Liverpool and Manchester grew into its largest cities, dominating global trade and the birth of modern industrial capitalism.
 The county contained several mill towns and the collieries of the Lancashire Coalfield.
 By the 1830s, approximately 85% of all cotton manufactured worldwide was processed in Lancashire.

 A county that is full of lush green lands but also plenty of buzzing commercial towns. famously the Queen commented when she retires she would like to move to the glorious green lands of Lancashire.
 More specifically, the Ribble Valley.

 Accrington, Blackburn, Bolton, Burnley, Bury, Chorley, Colne, Darwen, Manchester, Nelson, Oldham, Preston, Rochdale and Wigan were major cotton mill towns during this time.
 Blackpool was a centre for tourism and Pendle Hill is one of its more well-known landmarks, a tourist hot spot for all those in the know.

 Today the symbol is also worn by the County Cricket team which has attracted an array of international cricket stars.
 This is despite the cricket ground being located in Manchester.